HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 What if you discovered that 80% of your directory traffic was coming from a single country where you don’t even operate?
 That’s a red flag suggesting the directory might be using questionable traffic sources or has poor targeting.
 Always check the geographic and demographic breakdown of your directory traffic.

-Here’s something fascinating: I once analysed traffic for a law firm that was listed on 12 different directories.
+Here’s something interesting: I once analysed traffic for a law firm listed on 12 different directories.
 Nine of them sent traffic with bounce rates above 85% and session durations under 20 seconds.
-Three directories—all niche legal directories—sent traffic with 45% bounce rates and average session durations of 3 minutes.
+Three, all niche legal directories, sent traffic with 45% bounce rates and average session durations of 3 minutes.
 The firm was spending roughly equal amounts on all 12.
 After we cut the nine rubbish directories and reinvested that budget into the three good ones, their lead generation from directories increased by 340%.
 Same total spend, dramatically different results.

-Let’s talk about intent, because this is where most businesses get it completely wrong.
+Let’s talk about intent, because this is where most businesses get it wrong.
 Not everyone who finds your business through a directory is ready to buy.
-In fact, most aren’t.
-They’re in different stages of the buyer’s journey, and lumping them all together as “leads” is like calling everyone at a car dealership a “buyer” when most are just browsing.
+Most aren’t.
+They’re at different stages of the buyer’s journey, and lumping them all together as “leads” is like calling everyone at a car dealership a “buyer” when most are just browsing.

-Intent scoring is the practice of assigning numerical values to leads based on their likelihood to convert.
-It’s not rocket science, but it does require you to think critically about what actions indicate serious interest versus casual browsing.
+Intent scoring means assigning numerical values to leads based on how likely they are to convert.
+It’s not rocket science, but it does make you think carefully about which actions signal serious interest versus casual browsing.
 For instance:

 ActionIntent ScoreWhat It Means